Bourkekev/ms4-power-fitness-gym/TESTING.md

 There are tests for the add products form.
 There is a test to check that the required fields return an error if the field is left blank and checks what the error message is.

+There are tests for adding and editing reviews, making sure the user must be logged in to do that, and test that a user cannot edit other people's reviews.

 ### Profile App

 Tests for the profile app sets up a test user, then tests the profile view, status code and template used.
 There is also a test to check the string method returned is correct.